 Hoping to cash in on the deregulated market and improve operations, Aloha started a division of the company called Aloha Pacific in 1984, which started service on May 28, 1984, to Taipei, Taiwan, via Guam using a leased Douglas DC-10.
-The service only lasted until January 1985, due to fierce completion with established carrier Continental Airlines in that market.
+The service only lasted until January 1985, due to fierce completion with established carrier Continental Airlines in that specific market.
 Aloha Airlines placed into service a “Quick-Change” variety of the Boeing 737 utilizing the aircraft at night to promote intra-island only cargo services.
 In February 1986, Aloha extended its wings beyond its Hawaiian borders and started once-weekly service to Kiritimati (Christmas Island), 1,350 miles to the south.
-This new service used an ETOPS rated Boeing 737-200, with Aloha being the first airline to utilize the over-water option on the 737.During 1987, Aloha acquired local commuter airline Princeville Airways, and renamed the carrier Aloha Island Air, which would provide service to smaller communities and locales which the 737 was unprofitable or incapable of operating from.
-Communities such as Lanai City, Kalaupapa and Hana were initially served by the de Havilland DHC-6 Twin Otter and eventually the de Havilland DHC-8, Dash-8 Twin turboprop aircraft.
+This new service used an ETOPS rated Boeing 737-200, with Aloha being the first airline to utilize the over-water option on the Boeing 737.During 1987, Aloha acquired local commuter airline Princeville Airways, and renamed the carrier Aloha Island Air, which would provide service to smaller communities and locales which the 737 was unprofitable or incapable of operating from.
+Communities such as Lanai City, Kalaupapa, and Hana were initially served by the de Havilland DHC-6 Twin Otter and eventually the de Havilland DHC-8, Dash-8 Twin turboprop aircraft.